 Tips for Visiting Nickelodeon Universe at American Dream

-- The mall is enormous.
-Bring a stroller for children who can’t walk long distances.
+- The complex is enormous.
+Bring a stroller for children who can’t or don’t like to walk long distances.

 - There is a small fee for parking.
 Bring the parking ticket into the mall with you to pay at a kiosk before returning to your car.

-- If you plan to do more than one attraction, there are bundling discounts.
+- If you plan to do more than one attraction at the complex, there are bundling discounts.

 - Watch the stage area for characters to appear.
 There’s a list of daily character appearances at the ticket counter.
 However, we could not find a schedule.
 Characters seemed to appear for long periods of time, and even reappear after breaks.

 - The park can get busy, so try to time your visit during non-peak times.